-Kingdom is the first Korean series to be streamed on Netflix and seems to just be the beginning of K-drama on Netflix.
-A series titled Love Alarm has also been confirmed.
+Kingdom is the first Korean original Netflix series to be streamed on the platform and seems to just be the beginning of K-drama on Netflix.
+A series titled Love Alarm has also been confirmed as a Netflix original.
 This happened before the news of Kingdom came, but they’re starting with this zombie drama.

 For people who don’t watch Korean productions, Kingdom has Doona Bae in one of the leading roles.
 She had key roles in both The Wachowskis’ movie Cloud Atlas and their Netflix series Sense8.

 And if you have watched some of the biggest hit movies from South Korea, then you also know her from The Host and The Tunnel.

 From Korean movies, you may also recognize Ju Ji-hoon who plays the Crown Prince.
 And I have to mention Kim Sang-ho, who (at times) is almost like a comedic sidekick to the Crown Prince.
 For example, he has the glorious line “What about the beef pancakes?” which comes at a very indelicate time!

 Oh, and I should also mention that, of course, you can watch Kingdom dubbed in English on Netflix.
 But please, do yourself a favor and watch it in the original language.
 I know it requires more concentration, but it does leave you with a much better experience.

 Korean zombie series Kingdom is on Netflix now!

 The director of Kingdom is Kim Seong-hun.
 Previously, Kim Seong-hun wrote and directed the Korean survival movie The Tunnel, which is also a recommended watch.